 How to Squat Correctly

-When you go to reach into a low cabinet, Harrell says, hold on to the countertop and “sit” down, using the muscles in your arms and buttocks for lowering and pulling yourself up.
-If squatting this way is still painful, place a chair in front of the cabinet.
+For example, when you go to reach into a low cabinet hold on to the countertop and “sit” down, using the muscles in your arms and buttocks for lowering and pulling yourself up.
+If squatting this way is still painful, place a chair in front of the cabinet or area where you need to pick something up.
 “Reaching to the floor from a seated position is much less stressful on the knees,” says Harrell.

-The ability to squat correctly without pain can be improved by doing these “wall squat” exercises.
-Start with 10 of them three times per week, says Harrell.
+The ability to squat correctly without pain can be improved by building quadriceps, buttocks and core muscles.
+To do so, Harrell recommends the wall squat exercise.
+Start with 10 wall squats three times per week, says Harrell.

-Stop at the point where you feel muscle pain, but continue to perform the exercise regularly, so that the non-painful range will increase as thigh and core muscles become stronger.
+Stop at the point where you feel muscle pain, but continue to perform the exercise regularly, so that the non-painful range will increase as thigh, buttocks and core muscles become stronger.
 “If done correctly, squatting is well tolerated by people with osteoarthritis of the knees,” says Harrell.
+Here’s how to properly do a wall squat in three steps:

-1. Stand with back against a wall, feet shoulder-width apart, heels 18 inches away from wall.
+1. Stand with your back flat against a wall.
+Feet should be shoulder-width apart and heels 18 inches away from wall.
 Keep knees in line with heels, not out in front of toes.

-2. Breathe in and exhale as you squat by “sitting down” as far as you can go comfortably, without dropping buttocks lower than knees and keeping knees in line with heels.
+2. Breathe in and exhale as you squat by “sitting down” as far as you can comfortably go.
+Don’t drop buttocks lower than knees and keep knees in line with heels.

-3. Tighten abdominal muscles and flatten back against wall, or place a ball behind your back to keep you from moving too far forward.
-Inhale as you return to standing position, pushing up through heels (not off the balls of the feet) and working the muscles in the back of your legs and buttocks.
+3. Tighten abdominal muscles and flatten back against wall.
+Or, place a ball behind your back to keep you from moving too far forward.
+Inhale as you return to standing position, pushing up through heels (not off the balls of the feet) to work the muscles in the back of your legs and buttocks.